 - Join a support group

 Many cancer patient support groups exist.
 They can be an excellent source of information and emotional support.
-For a listing of University of Michigan Comprehensive Cancer Center support groups visit our Support Groups page.
+For a listing of University of Michigan Rogel Cancer Center support groups visit our Support Groups page.

 - Talk honestly with your loved ones